 There are a number of configurations for tuning the compactor (see the log.cleaner.* properties in the docs), and the compaction process publishes JMX metrics regarding its progress.
 You can actually set a topic to be both compacted and have an expiry so data is never held longer than the expiry time.

 Kafka provides immutable topics where entries are expired after some configured time, compacted topics where messages with specific keys can be flagged for deletion and the ability to propagate deletes from database to database with CDC enabled Connectors.
-Despite being built on immutable logs as its fundamental underlying abstraction, Kafka provides tools that accommodate GDPR requirements easily and elegantly.

 If you’d like to know more, here are some resources for you: